Peter Brancazio: Personal life

 Brancazio was born in Astoria, Queens, New York.
 His interest in physics was sparked when his girlfriend and future wife Ronnie Kramer gave him a telescope.

 He studied engineering science at New York University (NYU) and graduated with a bachelor's degree in 1959.
 He later studied at Columbia University and gained his master's in nuclear engineering a year later.
 Brancazio started teaching physics at Brooklyn College in 1963 while studying astrophysics at NYU, working toward a PhD.
 He taught physics at the college until his retirement in 1997.
 After that, he taught adult education courses at Brooklyn College and Queens College for a while.
 Finally, from 1999 to 2019, he taught courses on religion, science and astronomy at Hutton House, a branch of Long Island University.
+In recognition of his achievements, he was awarded a Tow Professorship.

 Peter Brancazio died from COVID-19 on April 25, 2020 in Manhasset, New York, amid its pandemic.
 He left two sons, his wife, and several grandchildren.